PMA Supplements and Amendments

 - In the case of a PMA supplement for a new model or revised indication, specify the indication for use for which FDA approval is requested.

-- If applicable, include the reference numbers for any Premarket Notification, Investigational Device Exemption, reclassification petition, or color additive petition submitted by the applicant.
+- If applicable, include the reference numbers for any Q-submission, Premarket Notification, Investigational Device Exemption, reclassification petition, De Novo Application, or color additive petition submitted by the applicant and relevant to the submission.

 - Indicate whether the submission includes an environmental assessment.
 Please note that an environmental assessment is typically not required.